Sudo-Coders/FOSSmaster/README.md

 Very soon we would be adding many new features.....
 So stay tuned and contribute to Open Source.

 Any new suggestions and improvements are welcomed..!!!

+The algorithm used to implement cluster repos into tough medium and hard of repos is using machine learning unsupervide learning Knn cluster.